Does EU REACH Apply to Your Company?

 Electronics

-Toys and consumer goods
+Toys and consumer products

 Ink released from a pen